Public Health & Behaviour Change MSc Online

 To join this programme, you’ll need:

-• An equivalent internationally-recognised qualification in a subject such as public health, allied health, health-related studies, social sciences, or biosciences.
+• A 2:2 (or above) UK Honours degree or; an equivalent internationally-recognised qualification in a subject such as public health, allied health, health-related studies, social sciences, or biosciences.

 Non-native speakers of English need either of the following: